NguyenMinh1301/Per/README.md

     _Ensure you configure your PostgreSQL, Redis, Mail, and Cloudinary credentials in the `.env` file._

 3.  **Start Infrastructure**
-    Use Docker Compose to spin up the required services (PostgreSQL, Redis, MailHog).
+    Use Docker Compose to spin up the required services (PostgreSQL, Redis, Kafka, Zookeeper).

     ```bash
     docker-compose up -d